sybeam27/Periodic-Event-Graphs/README.md

   --load_best_configs               whether to load the best configurations
 ```

-## Thanks
+## Special Thanks to
-We are thankful to the authors of
+We extend our gratitude to the authors of the following libraries for generously sharing their source code:

 [DyGLib](https://github.com/yule-BUAA/DyGLib/tree/master),
 [MASS](https://github.com/tylerwmarrs/mass-ts),
 [Peak over Threshold](https://github.com/cbhua/peak-over-threshold)

-for making their source codes publicly avaliable.
+Your contributions are greatly appreciated.

 ## Citation